 Spanish, English and German

-The restaurant itself is modern, light and on two levels, and managed by Pedro Llabrés.
-A private dining room seats up to 15, and there’s alfresco dining on the large terrace (with a fascinating 1960s’ photo of the Paseo Marítimo on one wall).
+Managed by Pedro Llabrés the restaurant itself is modern, light and on two levels.
+A private dining room seats up to 15, and there’s alfresco dining on the large terrace (with a fascinating 1960s photo of the Paseo Marítimo on one wall).
 The white tablecloths and fine dining atmosphere may not have changed since the restaurant´s inception.
 Dining above the sparkling Mediterranean waters of Palma’s harbour, watching the boats come in and out, feels like a throwback to another era.